SOSA: South of South Avenue - Friends of the Greenbay Trail

 In partnership with the Village and the Glencoe Park District, the Friends of the Green Bay Trail are planning the next phase of native plant restoration on the Green Bay Trail along what they've coined “SOSA” – the area south of South Avenue to the Glencoe Community Garden.

 The plans include removing invasive buckthorn to prepare the site for new native trees, shrubs, wildflowers and grasses.
-Work is currently planned to begin in early 2018, with the installation scheduled to be complete by early 2019 and includes:
+Work began in early 2018, with the installation scheduled to be complete by early 2019 and includes:

 - Native Wildflower and grass installation – early winter